CoEDL/elpis/docs/wiki/elpis-cli.md

 ```

-In the container, run the Python training script.
+In the container, set up a virtual environment and install dependencies.
+Then run the sample Python training script.
 It will look in the folder you gave, train a system based on the audio and text files it finds, and transcribe the untranscribed audio.

-We have a demo script you can try.
-Base your own training script on this example.
+Base your own training script on the example script.

 ```
+cd /elpis
+poetry shell
 python elpis/examples/cli/kaldi/train.py
 ```

-Use the trained model to transcribe some audio.
+Or, use a trained model to transcribe some audio.

 ```
 python elpis/examples/cli/kaldi/transcribe.py